Wondaris/Wondaris-Python-SDK/README.md

-# Wondaris Python File Uplaod SDK
+# Wondaris Python File Upload SDK

-> This is the official Wondaris Python File Upload SDK that the Wondaris Team has developed for integrating applications using Python for the Wondaris services.
+This is the official Wondaris Python File Upload SDK that the Wondaris Team has developed for integrating applications using Python for the Wondaris services.

->
-> This SDK simplifies uploading files to Wondaris File Storage via the [Tus protocol](https://tus.io/ "Open protocol for resumable uploads"), making it easy to integrate into your Python projects.
+This SDK simplifies uploading files to Wondaris File Storage via the [Tus protocol](https://tus.io/ "Open protocol for resumable uploads"), making it easy to integrate into your Python projects.

+> [!IMPORTANT]
+> This is a **BETA** release of the SDK - should you find any bugs, security issues or require any support, please report them to support@wondaris.com

 # Prerequisites